Silvertown Tunnel: Campaign groups

 The tunnel is opposed by the 'No to the Silvertown Tunnel' campaign, and more recently the Stop the Silvertown Tunnel Coalition which claims that it would generate more traffic and more congestion, and lead to more air pollution.

-Friends of the Earth have been lobbying Tower Hamlets Borough Council to reject the proposal.
+In 2016 Friends of the Earth lobbied Tower Hamlets Borough Council to reject the proposal.

 In July 2020, Extinction Rebellion protesters locked themselves to a drilling rig, calling on Mayor of London Sadiq Khan to halt the project amidst environmental concerns.
 In April 2021, 52 academics and campaigners sent a joint open letter to transport secretary Grant Shapps and Mayor of London Sadiq Khan seeking an "emergency review" of the proposed tunnel's environmental impact.